 She pointed at the blackened crepe myrtle.
 It was destroyed, root to branch.
-Burnt, scarred, lifeless — all but one side, where the fire had not managed to reach.
+Burnt, scarred, lifeless—all but one side, where the fire had not managed to reach.

 He couldn’t think.
 Only shook his head.
 Choked again.

-It couldn’t mean what he thought it meant.
+It couldn’t mean what he thought.

 “Ya gwine know de tree by de fruit e da beah.”